TheJackiMonster/messenger-gtk/README.md

  - [libnotify](https://gitlab.gnome.org/GNOME/libnotify): For notifications
  - [qrencode](https://github.com/fukuchi/libqrencode): For generating QR codes to share credentials
  - [gstreamer](https://gitlab.freedesktop.org/gstreamer): For recording and playing voice messages
+ - [libportal](https://github.com/flatpak/libportal): For requesting permission to use certain system features

 As additional step you will need to load all required git submodules via `git submodule init` and `git submodule update`.
 It is also possible to just add the `--recursive` flag while cloning the repository to do that automatically.